EmperorDan/Networking/Network types and standards.md

 **FTP**

-File transfer protocol is an internet protocol that is used to transfer files.
+File Transfer Protocol (FTP) is an internet protocol that is used to transfer files.
 The files are transmitted via TCP/IP between computers on the internet.

 **HTTP**

-Hypertext Transfer Protocol is what is sent to a server when you type in an HTTP address.
+Hypertext Transfer Protocol (HTTP) is what is sent to a server when you type in an HTTP address.
 If the link is functional then a copy of the website and any associated files will be sent to your computers webpage.

 **SMTP**

-Simple Mail Transfer Protocol is used when sending and recieving an email.
+Simple Mail Transfer Protocol (SMTP) is used when sending and recieving an email.
 It is typically used with POP3 or IMAP that save messages to a server mailbox.
 This protocol is an internet standard for electronic mail.

 **POP3**
+Post Office Protocol (POP) is an internet standard protocol.
+Mail servers use POP to recieve emails from an IP, and filter and catorgorise the mail recieved.+

 **SSL**
+Secure Socket Layers are used to establish an encrypted link between the web server and the browser.
+Encrypting the data prevents your privacy from being vulnerable.

 ### Networking devices
 **Hubs**